 Benefits of Regular Window Cleaning

-There are a number of benefits to keeping your outside windows clean, some of which are more obvious than others.
+There are many benefits to keeping your outside windows clean, some of which are more obvious than others.

 The first benefit is, of course, that dirty windows are very unsightly.
 This is true from both the outside and the inside of your home.
 When you have dirty windows, it detracts from the overall curb appeal of your home.